-There have been no significant changes to our critical accounting policies and estimates as disclosed in our 2022 Annual Report.
+There have been no significant changes to our critical accounting policies and estimates as disclosed in our 2022 Annual Report on Form 10-K.

 ITEM 3.
 Quantitative and Qualitative Disclosures About Market Risk

 We have operations both within the United States and in the UK, and we are exposed to market risks in the ordinary course of business.
 These risks primarily include interest rate risk, foreign currency risk and inflation risk.